Abraham Lincoln and climate science

 Thirty years later, Lincoln would tell this story to his generals and say, “No, gentlemen, the world did not come to an end then, nor will the Union now.”

-After the contentious media-driven politics of 2012, it often seems that nothing in our own times is fixed, immoveable or true in place.
+With all of the contentious media-driven politics, it often seems that nothing in our own times is fixed, immoveable or true in place.
 But that would be a misperception.
 We only need to look behind those falling stars to see so many of our grand old constellations still fixed and true in their places.

 • In recent years, many states – particularly Virginia and North Carolina – have made it difficult for regional planners to find and use climate data.
 But while those stars were falling, a constellation of climate research centers, in the works since the Bush administration, was emerging as part of a federal scientific effort at NOAA and the Dept. of Interior.
 True in its place, basic science remains unshaken by the ups and downs of local politics.